-&lt;sup>2It turns out that a practical way for the stutterer to observe his own stuttering behavior is simply to duplicate it on purpose, imitate it, perform it, while watching himself in the mirror.
+2It turns out that a practical way for the stutterer to observe his own stuttering behavior is simply to duplicate it on purpose, imitate it, perform it, while watching himself in the mirror.
 (Johnson)

-&lt;sup>3To study your speech, analyze how you say words both fluently and in a stuttered form.
+$^{^{3}}$ To study your speech, analyze how you say words both fluently and in a stuttered form.
 (Neely)

-Using a Tape Recorder to Help Check
+Using a Recording Device to Help Check

-A tape recorder can be of service in studying the way you stutter so that you can imitate it.
-The recorder can be a small one, and inconspicuous, and its use need not be embarrassing-but even if it is evident, people are generally interested in observing how it works.
+You can use your cell phone or another recording device in studying the way you stutter so that you can imitate it.
+The cell phone or another small recorder can be inconspicuous, and its use need not be embarrassing-but even if it is evident, people are generally interested in observing how it works.
+2

 Possibly you have already made recordings of conversations when talking with friends and members of your family.
-It is also desirable for you to take the recorder out and carry it around to make other recordings.
-If you do not want to talk with people you know, then make occasions to start conversations with strangers, even if only to ask the time of day or directions while you make recordings.
+It is also desirable for you to take the device out and carry it around to make other recordings.
+If you do not want to talk with people you know, then make occasions to start conversations with strangers, even if only to ask the time of day or directions while you make recordings.3

-As previously suggested, if you have trouble talking on the phone, you should make recordings of phone conversations in front of the mirror, sometimes freezing your articulations or continuing your repetitions, etc. Then, of course, after you have recorded conversations, play the tapes back and listen to them.
-Run the tapes slowly in those spots where you had trouble so you can have a better understanding of what happened.
+As previously suggested, if you have trouble talking on the phone, you should make recordings of phone conversations in front of the mirror, sometimes freezing your articulations or continuing your repetitions, etc.4 Then, of course, after you have recorded conversations, play the recordings back and listen to them.5 Run the recordings slowly in those spots where you had trouble so you can have a better understanding of what happened.

-&lt;sup>1Listen to recordings of your speech.
+1Listen to recordings of your speech.
 (Agnello)

-&lt;sup>2I would recommend the almost constant use of a tape recorder.
+2I would recommend the almost constant use of a recorder.
 There's nothing like being able to hear your own speech in order to judge what you do and don't like about it, and to decide what changes to make as you practice.
 Try to record your speech in different situations.
 (J. D. Williams)

-&lt;sup>3Another classic situation most stutterers fear is asking questions of strangers....
+3Another classic situation most stutterers fear is asking questions of strangers....
 What I did, and have my patients do, is to stop people who are walking somewhere, or are in stores, and ask them questions concerning the time, directions, the price of some object, etc. (Adler)

-&lt;sup>4Listen to your own recording of this on tape and watch your performance of it in the mirror....
+4Listen to your own recording of this on tape and watch your performance of it in the mirror....
 By listening to yourself stutter you accustom yourself to the sound of your stuttering.
 When you are in a real speaking situation and you hear yourself stutter, you're not as likely to panic.
 (Trotter)

-&lt;sup>5It is possible to record your speech in a communicative stressful situation, then play the tape back for the purpose of careful analysis.
+5It is possible to record your speech in a communicative stressful situation, then play the tape back for the purpose of careful analysis.
 Painful as this may seem, it is a good way to bring yourself to grips with your problem.
 (Murray)

 As you repeatedly do this, mimic (silently) or pantomime the actions of your speech muscles along with the recording.
 You need to see and hear and be able to duplicate what you are doing when you stutter.
-Work at this as best you can even if you have no recorder so you can have a much better understanding of the situation.
+Work at this as best you can even if you have no recorder so you can have a much better understanding of the situation.1

-Of course, it is even more advantageous if you can arrange to have videotapes made of your actions when you are stuttering.
+Of course, it is even more advantageous if you can arrange to have video recordings made of your actions when you are stuttering.
 Viewing such tapes enables you to both see and hear what you are doing wrong which needs to be corrected.
 It puts you in the best position to study your difficulty.
-Obtaining such videotaping is recommended.
+Obtaining such video recordings is recommended.